firmoholanda/spotify.com-clone/readme.md

-# 📃 Designing Your Own Grid-Based CSS Framework - Spotify.com Clone
+# 📃 Designing Our Own Grid-Based CSS Framework - Spotify.com Clone

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

 In this project, our brief was to create our own CSS Framework, following the project to recreate a webpage using Bootstrap.

-## 🔗 link to assignment
+## 🔗 Link to assignment

 The assignment can be found in the Odin Project's HTML and CSS course that can be found [here]https://www.theodinproject.com/courses/html5-and-css3/lessons/design-your-own-grid-based-framework).

-## 📡 technologies used
+## 📡 Technologies used

 - HTML
 - CSS